malto101/malto101/README.md

 open to contribute to open-source projects, focusing on embedded systems, robotics, and computer vision.

 ## 📫 Let's Connect!
-Feel free to reach out for collaborations, tech discussions, or mentoring opportunities.
+Feel free to reach out for collaborations, tech discussions, or opportunities.
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/dhruv--menon/).

 Looking forward to creating meaningful and innovative technology together! 🚀